Compassionate state budget takes bold and big steps to fix society’s inequalities

 BSL Executive Director Conny Lenneberg said “This compassionate budget shows real leadership and will drive the recovery for all Victorians, including those doing it toughest.
 COVID-19 has shaken our economy and society to its core and this budget will provide homes for the homeless, jobs for the jobless and energy bill relief for our fellow Victorians in their hour of need.
 This is a big step in the right direction that we hope is built upon in future budgets”.

 The intersection of insecure work and disadvantage with COVID-19 has been devastating.
-BSL’s found that of the 189 workers in our employment programs, 44% were in casual jobs without sick leave, compared with the national average of 24%.
+BSL’s “Voices from the COVID-19 Frontline” Report found that of the 189 workers in our employment programs, 44% were in casual jobs without sick leave, compared with the national average of 24%.
 The proposed new Secure Work Pilot Scheme has the potential to plug some of the holes in our safety net to ensure a fairer society.

 “We are pleased that the budget has recognised that women and young people have disproportionately been impacted by the pandemic.
 Targeted investment for this workforce will be life changing for many Victorians, as will expanded job programs for temporary visa holders such as people seeking asylum, who are not covered by existing safety nets.”